The Wake Forest baseball team is bringing in 11 freshmen as part of the 2017 signing class.

 The Demon Deacons had 12 hits in the contest, but the Seminoles had four innings of at least three runs to earn the win.

-Since his arrival, nine Demon Deacon pitchers have been drafted or signed to minor league teams in two years, including four each following the 2016 and 2017 seasons.
+Since his arrival, nine Demon Deacon pitchers have been drafted or signed to minor league teams in three years, including four each following the 2016 and 2017 seasons.
 In his coaching career, 30 student-athletes were either drafted or signed pro contracts, including 27 who were undrafted heading into college.

 He's guided eight players to be drafted in the top-10 rounds, and overseen a total of seven big leaguers: Rob Zastrysny, Guido Knudson, Matt Stites, Dylan Axelrod, Jeff Stevens, Chuckie Fick, and Tanner Scheppers.